-This Chromsystems kit facilitates the combined analysis of vitamin B1 in whole blood and vitamin B6 in whole blood or plasma.
-The sample preparation can be processed from different matrices, so that both whole blood samples and plasma samples can easily be measured in the same run.
-Vitamin molecules are already derivatised during sample preparation, which renders the common post-column derivatisation unnecessary.
-The separation takes place with a binary gradient.
+This HPLC assay facilitates the combined analysis of vitamin B1 in whole blood and vitamin B6 in whole blood or plasma.
+Due to the pre-mixed tubes, sample preparation consists of only a single pipetting step.
 The internal standard for each of the two parameters and special quality controls ensure precise and reliable quantification.

 There is also a method using UHPLC as well as automated sample preparation for HPLC and UHPLC methods available for laboratories with a higher sample throughput.

 |Limit of quantification||